asdf23/JavaScriptCalendar/README.md

-# JavaScriptCalendar
+# JavaScript Calendar
-Creates a customizable SVG based calendar using JavaScript/SVG is customizable.
+Creates a customizable SVG based calendar using JavaScript/SVG
 ![ShowAndTell](https://github.com/asdf23/JavaScriptCalendar/assets/4165735/ddc6dbe3-9299-4186-8c69-89cbd72b521b)

 This is an HTML file with no content.
 On page load createCalendar is called.
 This function is the "meat and potatoes" of this project.